jason19970210/Scientific-English/README.md

 Assignment Submission
 > ftp://163.25.117.117/ckou_upload/ScientificEnglish/

-Mid-Term Exam
+Mid-Term Exam (W9)
-Fianl Exam
+Fianl Exam (W18)
 > Open-Book

 Mini-Lecture Proposal
+- Week 5 - 16
+- 10-15 mins

 Poster
 - A1
 - introduce a concept / product / application relevant to IT / IM / IS
-- Role 1 : explain to colleagues when they visit your stand
+- Role 1 : Explain to colleagues when they visit your stand
 - Role 2 : Visit each stand, and write down the most interesting one, and what you have learn

 ## Topics